The Basics Of Organic Fertilizer:

 Understanding The NPK Ratio

 Fertilizers are labeled with numbers that represent the percentage of the three primary macronutrients (nitrogen (N), phosphorus (P) and potassium (K) that are immediately available in the fertilizer.
 These elements are listed as the NPK ratio.
-For example, our All Purpose Mix 4-6-2 is comprised of each primary nutrient, whereas our the dwarfs using viagra Blood Meal 12-0-0 is a single ingredient source of nitrogen.
+For example, our All Purpose Mix 4-6-2 is comprised of each primary nutrient, whereas our Blood Meal 12-0-0 is a single ingredient source of nitrogen.
 Each nutrient plays specific and complementary roles.
 Nitrogen energizes vegetative growth, phosphorus produces expansive roots, flowers, fruits and viable seeds, while potassium (or potash) promotes resistance to disease and temperature stress.
 Most fertilizers will also contain varying amounts of the secondary macronutrients – calcium, sulfur and magnesium – along with trace elements or micronutrients that also play essential roles in plant nutrition.

 To someone accustomed to the higher NPK ratios of chemical fertilizers, such as 18-51-20, the modest amounts occurring in organic fertilizers may appear inadequate.
 However, nothing could be further from the truth; organics simply break down at a slower rate.
 Nitrogen supplying organic fertilizers contain insoluble nitrogen that releases slowly with greater effectiveness than conventional fertilizer, thus reducing the need to re-apply fertilizers as often in order to maintain soil fertility.
 Organics minimize the possibility of “burning” plants with concentrated chemical supplies of nutrients.
 They improve overall soil health rather than degrade it by encouraging microbial life in the soil to flourish.
 Since organic fertilizers last longer and release their nutrients slowly, their long-term NPK amounts will be greater and more beneficial than what is shown on the label.
 Single ingredient fertilizers are used for specific plant needs and in certain stages of a plant’s development.
 For example, a high nitrogen source like Feather Meal 12-0-0 is used when heavy feeding plants such as corn need an additional boost early in the season.
-To promote big, beautiful blooms on your flowering plants, utilize a high phosphorus fertilizer, such as our Seabird Guano 1-10-0 or Bat Guano 0-7-0.
+To promote big, beautiful blooms on your flowering plants, utilize a high phosphorus fertilizer, such as our Seabird Guano 0-10-0.

 Fertilizer Blends, on the other hand, are used for more general needs around the home and garden.
 Our All Purpose Mix 4-6-2 is ideal for vegetables, flowers and trees as well as houseplants.
 A great advantage of multipurpose blends is that they save gardeners time and labor by offering a variety of single ingredients pre-mixed in exact and balanced proportions.